gsharma/state-machine/README.md

 # FSM Usage Manual
+## Core Concepts
+### 1. State
+State is used to model a point in time/snapshot state of a system.
+The FSM works to transition between states.

+### 2. Transition
+State transitions are available via extending the transition functor to provide a tuple of {fromState, toState} and the business logic that will allow the FSM to transition either forward or backward between them.

+### 3. Flow
+A flow can and does typically represent a thread of execution.
+The idea being that you set up a type of FSM once (when the process starts up and before the FSM should do any useful work) with all its states and transitions between them.
+Every thread of execution can then be modeled as a synchronous or asynchronous flow that spans the life of the application thread.
+At the end of this thread's request lifecycle, the flow can be stopped.
+The FSM itself is still setup to be used by other flows.

+### 4. Flow Mode
+Flows can be configured to operate in one of 3 modes:
+a.
+AUTO_ASYNC: auto progress through transitions asynchronously on a thread different from the caller thread.
+Note that AUTO_ASYNC automatically calls Flow.stopFlow()
+b.
+AUTO_CALLER_THREAD: auto progress through transitions on the caller thread.
+c.
+MANUAL: manually progress through transition.

+### 5. Rewind Mode
+Failure cases during state transitions present the FSM with options to rewind and proceed in the opposite direction.
+3 rewind modes are available:
+a.
+ONE_STEP: rewind backwards one step only
+b.
+ALL_THE_WAY_STEP_WISE: rewind backwards all the way to INIT state but transition step-wise
+c.
+ALL_THE_WAY_HARD_RESET: rewind backwards all the way abruptly without trying to transition between individual states; effectively reset to INIT in one shot

 ## Manual Sync mode
 This function illustrates how the FSM can be manually transitioned through its states.
 This mode provides total control over all transitions.
 ```java